Loading Events

 Believe in Life Again

 We think young people deserve better than what the world is currently offering.
 We’re willing to show up and see what we can do to generate wholesome impacts, together.
+Learn about yourself, the land and living in community together so that you are equipped to better make decisions and take action in life.
+This program is designed to help you develop skills to co-create a world you want to live in.

 Spend just two months in residence to remember that life can be meaningful, that you can be part of the solution, that connection is real, and that you have what it takes.

 That’s what we’re really offering.
 Not a fix.
 Not a cure.
 A remembering that we can believe in life again.

 This youth program is our way of saying: you’re not alone, the world isn’t hopeless, and there are people who care about your generation inheriting something worth having.
 Daily, we practice meditation together so that we can embody what we teach – what we fondly refer to as “a life worth living”.
 We do this by leveraging our shared vision and values to live well in community.
 We align around our quadruple bottom line: spiritual, environmental, social and financial well-being.

 This is for you if:

-• You’re 21-35 and feeling lost in the chaos
+• You’re 21-35 and feeling lost

 • You’re tired of superficiality and want real connection